cncf/cloud-native-community-cookbook/Recipes/grandma-posidentos-sauce.md

 ### Meatballs
 1. Preheat oven to 400°F.
 2. In a large bowl combine water, bread crumbs, and eggs; stir to blend; let stand for 5 minutes.
 Add the meat and reamining ingredients.
-3. Shape meat into balls, place them on a lightley oiled sheet pan, and cook them for 5 minutes a side.
+3. Shape meat into balls, place them on a lightly oiled sheet pan, and cook them for 5 minutes a side.
 4. Add the meatballs to the sauce - I usually time this so that the meatballs get dropped in when I have 2.5 hours left on the sauce cooking time.